5 Dream pairings that we never got to see in the history of pro wrestling

 Monday night on Raw, we saw the return of the dulcet tones of Paul Heyman.
 It may not have been one of his most memorable promos, but there is no denying his importance to the presentation of Brock Lesnar.
 Their chemistry is so tangible that it makes everything crackle and they are one of the finest examples of the perfect “Manager-Wrestler pairing”.

-The combination of elite managers and performers has always been able to evoke a certain magic.
-Here are five dream pairings that we would’ve loved to see Vinnie Mac put together.
+The combination of elite managers and wrestlers has always been able to evoke a certain magic.
+So without further ado, here are five dream pairings that we would’ve loved to see Vinnie Mac put together.

 #1 Jim Cornette and Bobby Lashley: